MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-protect-backend-and-frontend-with-aad-b2c.md

 Here is a quick overview of the steps:

 1. Create the Azure AD B2C Calling (Frontend, API Management) and API Applications with scopes and grant API Access
-2. Create the Signup or Signin policies to allow users to sign in with Azure AD B2C
+2. Create the sign up or sign in policies to allow users to sign in with Azure AD B2C
 3. Configure API Management with the new Azure AD B2C Client IDs and keys to Enable OAuth2 user authorization in the Developer Console
 4. Build the Function API
 5. Configure the Function API to enable EasyAuth with the new Azure AD B2C Client ID’s and Keys and lock down to APIM VIP